Last Updated on March 18, 2023 by Marjon Ramos

-The most effective method is to get both rabbits neutered regardless of gender.
+The most effective method is to get both rabbits spayed, regardless of gender.
 Neutering or spaying would ensure that any hormonally related aggression would stop.

-Separating rabbits are another option to ensure that both female rabbits would not fight.
-Give your rabbits separate bowls of food and water so that they won’t compete with food.
+Separating rabbits is another option to ensure that both female rabbits do not fight.
+Give your rabbits separate bowls of food and water so that they won’t compete for food.

-Can two female rabbits kill each other from fighting?
+Can two female rabbits kill each other by fighting?

 It’s rare for two female rabbits to fight each other to death.
 Unlike two male rabbits who are more aggressive and would fight until the other surrenders.

-However, two female rabbits would fight more often but the fight is short and would result in fewer injuries, unlike two male rabbits.
+However, two female rabbits would fight more often, but the fights would be short and would result in fewer injuries than two male rabbits.

 While less aggressive than two male rabbits, two female rabbits can still fight and could result in severe injuries.
-To stop your female rabbits from fighting, you should get both rabbits neutered before they hit puberty or around 3 to 4 months old.
+To stop your female rabbits from fighting, you should get both rabbits spayed before they hit puberty, or around 3 to 4 months old.

-Neutering would ensure that your rabbit would not have hormonally related aggression and territorial behaviors.
+Spaying would ensure that your rabbit would not have hormonal related aggression and territorial behavior.

-Another solution to stop your two female rabbits from fighting is to give them separate bowls of food and water so that they won’t compete with food.
+Another solution to stop your two female rabbits from fighting is to give them separate bowls of food and water so that they won’t compete for food.

-You can also provide separate hutches so that both your rabbits can have their personal space.
+You can also provide separate hutches so that both your rabbits can have their own personal space.